defold/doc/docs/en/manuals/extensions.md

 ```
 *ext.manifest*
 : The extension folder _must_ contain an *ext.manifest* file.
-This file is a YAML format file that is picked up by the extension builder.
-A minimal manifest file should contain the name of the extension.
+This file is a configuration file with flags and defines used when building a single extension.
+File format definition can be found in the [Extension Manifest manual](https://defold.com/manuals/extensions-ext-manifests/).

 *src*
 : This folder should contain all source code files.